Luzifer/rconfig/README.md

 ## More info

-You can see the full reference documentation of the rconfig package [at godoc.org](https://godoc.org/github.com/Luzifer/rconfig), or through go's standard documentation system by running `godoc -http=:6060` and browsing to [http://localhost:6060/pkg/github.com/Luzifer/rconfig](http://localhost:6060/pkg/github.com/Luzifer/rconfig) after installation.
+You can see the full reference documentation of the rconfig package [at pkg.go.dev](https://pkg.go.dev/github.com/Luzifer/rconfig/v2)